fwoeck/voice/README.md

 that were used to prepare a base-image for Vagrant to install the Ubuntu linux.
 To get the Chef-client configured, copy the [/seeds](/seeds) contents to /etc/chef/ on the host and modify node.json and solo.rb according to your needs.

-Please consult the [Voice wiki](https://github.com/fwoeck/voice/wiki) for detailed instructions on how to install the Voice stack on an external production host (tbd.).
+Please consult the [Voice wiki](https://github.com/fwoeck/voice/wiki/Installation-on-a-production-host) for detailed instructions on how to install the Voice stack on an external production host.

 ## The platform service structure